lextoumbourou/notes/notes/reference/articles/rotating-image-by-any-angle.md

 $\cos(0°) = 1$
 $\sin(0°) = 0$

-So the [[Transformation Matrix]] simply contains the basis vectors:
+So the [[Matrix Transformation]] simply contains the basis vectors:

 $\begin{bmatrix}1 && 0 \\ 0 && 1\end{bmatrix}$